What is GEO? The 2026 Guide to AI Search Optimization

 Each path has different visibility mechanisms.
 A page might rank well on Google but never be cited in AI Overviews.
 A brand might be mentioned in ChatGPT answers despite not ranking for the query in traditional search.
 Perplexity might cite a source that appears nowhere in Google's first three pages.

-A 2025 BrightEdge survey found that 34% of marketers had no visibility into whether their content was being cited by AI systems.
+Many marketers currently have little to no visibility into whether their content is being cited by AI systems.
 Of those tracking AI citations, 67% reported their most-cited pages differed from their highest-ranking pages.
 The correlation between traditional SEO success and GEO success was approximately 0.52—positive but far from deterministic.

 Examining Optimization Approaches